tembo-io/website/docusaurus/blog/2024-01-00-geospatial-stack/index.md

 ST_Distance can be used to find the minimum distance between two points.
 This approach can be extended in a recursive manner to many points.

-- Elephant: Hour of the day with the highest average distance traveled (meters) per year?
+- Which hour of the day (24hr format) with the highest average distance traveled (meters) per year?

 | year | hour |       avg_distance        |
 |------|------|---------------------------|